 Personal Leave is available only to teachers.
 Accumulated balance may not exceed five days.
 All personal leave days require a deduction for a substitute.
 Requests must be received at least five days in advance.
 Personal leave is not to be used on the first day of the school year, on protected workdays, or on the day before or after holidays and scheduled vacation days.
 Personal leave cannot be advanced.

 Professional Leave may be either short-term or long-term.
 Short-term leaves may not exceed three days for in-state meetings or five days for out-of-state meetings.
-There is a limit often days per school year.
+There is a limit of ten days per school year.
 Payment for substitutes is by salary deduction unless funding is provided by a budget manager.
 Long-term professional leave is available to tenured employees for periods of up to one year.
-This is non-paid leave, and application must be made well in advance (by May 15 for subsequent school year).
+This is non-paid leave, and application must be made well in advance (by May 15 for the subsequent school year).

 Military or Jury Duty